Keiko (orca): Death

 Keiko resided in Taknes Bay, which was a clear inlet of coastal water where he was free to roam.
 There he was fed and looked after by keepers.
 Keiko had a tracking device attached to his dorsal fin that allowed his four handlers to pinpoint his location as long as he stayed within range.

-Although Keiko was old for an orca in captivity, male orca in the wild live up to 50–90 years.
+Although Keiko was old for an orca in captivity, males who survive infancy live 31 years on average in the wild, and up to 50–60 years.
 Executive director of the Free Willy-Keiko foundation stated that Keiko was relatively healthy, up until a quick onset of symptoms which consisted of lethargy and loss of appetite the day before.
 Dale Richards, one of his handlers, said Keiko died quickly after an irregular respiration rate was measured at age 27 on 12 December 2003.
 Pneumonia was determined as his cause of death.

 A spokesman of the Humane Society of the United States, Nick Braden, said that veterinarians administered antibiotics to Keiko after he started showing symptoms that Thursday, however this was not enough to prevent his death.

-Evaluation of the re-introduction process
+Evaluation of the reintroduction process

 Most sources conclude that the project to free Keiko was a failure because the orca failed to adapt to life in the wild.
 In Norway, Keiko had little contact with other orcas and was not fishing; for months before his death, the orca was being fed daily.

-A report in The Guardian describes the freed orca's life in Taknes Bay as follows: "... until his death Keiko was, rather than frolicking freely in his fjord, being taken for 'walks' by caretakers in a small boat at least three times a week. ...
-It took more than 60 failed attempts to reunite Keiko with free orcas before he followed a group where, spotting a fishing vessel off the Norwegian coast, he followed it into the fjords that would prove his final resting place."
+A report in The Guardian describes the freed orca's life in Taknes Bay as follows: ... until his death Keiko was, rather than frolicking freely in his fjord, being taken for 'walks' by caretakers in a small boat at least three times a week. ...
+It took more than 60 failed attempts to reunite Keiko with free orcas before he followed a group where, spotting a fishing vessel off the Norwegian coast, he followed it into the fjords that would prove his final resting place.